liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. charming/fascinating/engaging/intriguing/inviting
 1. mistakes are bound to happen when you are dealing with so many issues
 1. I have no prior experience
-1. do you think the new primier minister can turn things back
 1. 判定某人有罪
 1. impose a punishment
 1. forensic